 The Skyranger was created in Toulouse, the capital of the French aviation industry by Phillippe Prevot and BestOff engineering.
-Phillippe was well known as an innovator in flexwing microlight design, and he designed the first Skyranger in 1991, with first flights of the prototype in 1992.
+Phillippe was well known as an innovator in flexwing microlight design, moving to fixedwing he designed the first Skyranger in 1991, with first flights of the prototype in 1992.

-The design brief was to produce a high performance fixeding aircraft of conventional layout which would conform to the Microlight category definition, with good creature comforts, whilst doing so with the simplest possible construction, in order to create a machine with good affordability, and suited to amateur construction, and ease of maintenance.
+The design brief was to produce a high performance fixedwing aircraft of conventional layout which would conform to the Microlight category definition, with good creature comforts, whilst doing so with the simplest possible construction, in order to create a machine with good affordability, whilst being suited to amateur construction, and offering ongoing ease of maintenance.

-Initially the production was in France, where the first 200 kits were manufactured, between 1993 and 1998.
-Following this, manufacture of the main structure was subcontracted to Aeros, in Kiev Ukraine.
+Initially the production was in France, where the first 200 kits were manufactured between 1993 and 1998.
+Following this, manufacture of the main structure was subcontracted to Aeros in Kiev – Ukraine.
 At the same time the design was reviewed and updated with several improvements.
 Aeros is a well respected company primarily known for their Hang glider production, where they are class leaders with several world championship wins to their credit.
-Formed during the decline of the Former Soviet Union, most of the staff are highly trained aviation engineers, formerly working in the Kiev Antonov aircraft factory.
+Formed during the decline of the Former Soviet Union, most of the staff are highly trained aviation engineers, formerly working in the Antonov aircraft factory in Kiev.

-Since then over a further 1300 Skyranger series aircraft have been produced, bring total production to over 1500.
+Since then over a further 1350 Skyranger series aircraft have been produced, and 350 Nynja’s (at mid 2022) bring total production to over 1800.
 The Skyranger proving extremely popular in Europe, USA, South America, Australia, and many other parts of the globe.

 The first variant in the UK was the Skyranger ‘classic’, initially certified with the Rotax 912 80hp engine option.
 The range of approved engines was then expanded to include the 65hp Rotax 582 two stroke, 85hp jabiru2200, and the 100hp Rotax 912ULS.

 Then came the Skyranger Nynja.
-The Nynja shares the same wing frame with the Swift, but features a redesigned fuselage structure, with full composite panels to form the exterior, giving enhanced aesthetics, and reducing drag.
+The Nynja shares the same wing frame with the Swift, but features a redesigned fuselage structure, with full composite panels to form the exterior, giving enhanced aesthetics, reducing drag and increasing the performance.
 As befits the top of the range machine it also has several other enhancements as standard equipment.

-After this the Swift was re visited, to incorporate some of the features and development work learned with the Nynja project, and named Swift2.
-The Swift 2 is distinguished form the earlier model with a new vertical tail shape, doors, instrument panel, exhaust system and undercarriage shared with the Nynja.
-The cowlings have been facelifted too.
-The result is a lighter structure, enhanced visibility and better looks, whilst retaining its unbeatable low entry price.
+After this the Swift was re visited, to incorporate some of the features and development work learned with the Nynja project.
+Renamed Swift 2, it is distinguished from the earlier model with a new vertical tail shape, doors, instrument panel, exhaust system and undercarriage shared with the Nynja.
+The cowlings have been face-lifted too.
+The result was a lighter structure, enhanced visibility and better looks, whilst retaining its unbeatable low entry price.

-The Swift2 and Nynja now form the current range with standard engine options rationalised to the Rotax 912UL (80hp) and 912ULS (100hp).
+The Swift 3 and Nynja now form the current range with standard engine options rationalised to the Rotax 912UL (80hp) and 912ULS (100hp).